k2view-academy/K2View-Academy/articles/26_fabric_security/07_user_IAM_overview.md

 - All supported transit methods provide secured SSL/TTPS access.

-- SAML enables turning on and off the signing certification and encryption.
-The recommended and default settings is like that both are turned on in both SAML request and SAML response where it is strictly enforced by Fabric, i.e. reject unsigned or unencrypted messages.
+- SAML Fabric & IDP intersections are done using certification and encryption methods.

-- User, their credentials, and their association to roles are **not** stored at Fabric and by that empowering the organization access control capabilities.
+- User, their credentials, and their association to roles are not stored at Fabric and by that empowering the organization access control capabilities.

 - LDAP admin user credentials are encrypted at the Fabric configuration.

+## Auditing

+Users’ login access to Fabric is recorded into Fabric Auditing mechanism with the information about the channel and the authenticator which has been used.
+For more information see [here]().